mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Finding a design agency

-At the start of this process, I started looking for agencies.
 The problem with being a bootstrapped founder is that if you can find them by Googling "web design agency," they're about 10x too expensive for you.
 So it's hard to find people that match your size.
 I asked for recommendations and searched on sites like Indie Hackers and Hacker News.

 I interviewed four freelancers and one agency, who I'll just call WebAgency.